nwhetsell/csound-api/README.md

 To install Python&nbsp;2.7, visit https://www.python.org/downloads/windows/ and download and run an installer for the latest release of Python&nbsp;2.7.
 Make sure you add python.exe to your Windows Path when you install Python.

 To install Visual Studio, visit https://www.visualstudio.com and download and run an installer for Visual Studio.
 (Visual Studio Community 2015 is free.)
 Make sure you install the Windows&nbsp;8.1 software development kit (SDK) when you install Visual Studio.
-One way to do this is to perform a custom installation and, when selecting features, select Windows and Web Development&nbsp;> Windows&nbsp;8.1 and Windows Phone 8.0/8.1 Tools&nbsp;>Tools and Windows SDKs.
+One way to do this is to perform a custom installation and, when selecting features, select Windows and Web Development&nbsp;> Windows&nbsp;8.1 and Windows Phone 8.0/8.1 Tools&nbsp;> Tools and Windows SDKs.

 To install Boost, you can download and run an installer of a prebuilt binary from https://sourceforge.net/projects/boost/files/boost-binaries/.

 To install Csound, you can download and run an installer from https://sourceforge.net/projects/csound/files/csound6/.
 You must also create a csound64.lib file after you install Csound.
 To do this:

 1. Download pexports (which is part of [MinGW](http://mingw.org)) from https://sourceforge.net/projects/mingw/files/MinGW/Extension/pexports/.
-The file you download should end with *bin.tar.xz*.
+The name of the file you download should end with *bin.tar.xz*.
 One way to unpack pexports.exe from the tar.xz file is to use [7‑Zip](http://www.7-zip.org).

 2. For simplicity’s sake, put pexports.exe in C:\\Program Files\\Csound6_x64\\bin.
 Open a Command Prompt in that directory and run